Contact

 Environmental Infrastructure Assistance: Section 569, Northeastern Minnesota

-U. S. Army Corps of Engineers, St. Paul District
+U.S. Army Corps of Engineers, St. Paul District

 Purpose

 The Section 569 program authorizes aid from the U.S. Army Corps of Engineers to the public entities in the 24-county northeastern Minnesota area for design and construction assistance for water related environmental infrastructure and resource protection and development projects.
-These projects include wastewater treatment and related facilities, water supply and related facilities, environmental restoration, and surface water resource protection and development.
+These projects can target wastewater treatment and related facilities, water supply and related facilities, environmental restoration, and surface water resource protection and development.

 Location

-The Section 569 program area includes the northeastern Minnesota counties of Aitkin, Becker, Beltrami, Carlton, Cass, Chisago, Clearwater, Cook, Crow Wing, Hubbard, Isanti, Itasca, Kanabec, Koochiching, Lake, Lake of the Woods, Mahnomen, Mille Lacs, Morrison, Pine,
+The Section 569 program area includes the northeastern Minnesota counties of Aitkin, Becker, Beltrami, Carlton, Cass, Chisago, Clearwater, Cook, Crow Wing, Hubbard, Isanti, Itasca, Kanabec, Koochiching, Lake, Lake of the Woods, Mahnomen, Mille Lacs, Morrison, Pine, St. Louis, Wadena and Washington.
+Program responsibilities are shared between the St. Paul District and Omaha District of the U.S. Army Corps of Engineers.

 Status